HiPhish/workshop/content/blog/2020/11/20/guix-daemon-for-runit.md

 Create the following directory structure:

 ```
-etc
+/etc
 └── sv
     └── guix-daemon
         └── run
 ```

-The directory `etc/sv` is where services are defined.
+The directory `/etc/sv` is where services are defined.
 The name `guix-daemon` is arbitrary, you could call your service whatever you want, but I chose the same name used by systemd and Upstart for consistency.

 The `run` file can be anything, as long as it is executable.
 A shell script is the most logical choice, so that is what I chose.